jinkim3/kim/README.md

 library(kim)

 # update the package 'kim', clear the console and environment,
-# set up working directory to location of the current file,
+# set up working directory to location of the active document,
-# and load the default packages ('data.table' and 'ggplot2')
+# and load the two default packages ('data.table' and 'ggplot2')
 start_kim()

 # create a scatter plot